siamaksade/openshift-gitops-getting-started/README.md

 Before we create an application which will be able to properly sync, we will need to modify the argocd-default-cluster-config secret to include the following key-value pair: ```clusterResources: true```, which tells argocd that it's allowed to manage resources outside its own namespace.
 ![Argo CD](https://user-images.githubusercontent.com/3875338/144000902-850e8115-489f-4101-939c-324fd737a65f.png)

-We will also need to include an environment variable for the operator subscription to give our ArgoCD deployment visibility to resources outside of the openshift-operators namespace.
-This can be accomplished by either navigating to Installed Operators > Openshift GitOps > Subscription > Actions > Edit Subscription to edit the subscription yaml to include the environment variable within the Openshift web console or directly via the command line.
+We will also need to include an environment variable for the operator subscription to give our ArgoCD deployment visibility to resources outside of the ```openshift-operators``` namespace.
+This can be accomplished by either navigating to ```Installed Operators > Openshift GitOps > Subscription > Actions > Edit Subscription``` in order to edit the subscription yaml to include the environment variable within the Openshift web console or directly via the command line.

 ```
 $ > oc edit subscriptions.operators.coreos.com argocd-operator